WICG/spatial-navigation/tests/ux/list.md

       <td align="center">
         <a href="spatnav-distance-function-grid-align-004.html" target="blank">Grid Align 4</a>
       </td>
       <td align="center">Focus will move from the search origin to one of the candidates.
-This test aims to make sure that the Euclidean distance has a decisive effect on the final value of the distance function more than the amount of alignment.</td>
+This test aims to make sure that the Euclidean distance has a decisive effect on the final value of the distance function more than the degree of alignment.</td>
       <td align="center"></td>
     </tr>
     <tr>